sathishraj24/sathishraj24/README.md

 <br>

 ### 🚀 What I Do
-- **Frontend Development:** I enjoy turning ideas into responsive and interactive web pages.
-My focus is on writing clean, maintainable code and creating user-friendly experiences.
+- **Frontend Development :** I enjoy turning ideas into responsive and interactive web pages.
+My focus is on <br>
+                             writing clean, maintainable code and creating user-friendly experiences.
 - **Graphic Design:** I create visually appealing graphics, logos, and marketing materials.
 I love blending creativity with technical skills to deliver high-quality designs.

 <br>

 ### 📚 Currently Learning
-- **JavaScript:** Diving deeper into JavaScript to enhance interactivity and functionality in web development.
+- **JavaScript :** Diving deeper into JavaScript to enhance interactivity and functionality in web development.
-- **React:** Exploring React to build dynamic and efficient web applications.
+- **React :** Exploring React to build dynamic and efficient web applications.

 <br>